-Science- The Battle Creek Science curriculum encourages students to engage in physical science, life science, earth science, and inquiry and technology.
+Science- The Battle Creek Science curriculum encourages students to engage in physical science, life science, earth science, inquiry, and technology.
 Students carry out investigations, talk and write about their observations and emerging understandings, and discuss ways to test them.

-Technology- Computers are available in each classroom.
+Technology- Desktop touchscreen computers and tablets are available in each classroom.
 In addition, students have instruction each week in the computer lab.
 Students are introduced to basic Microsoft applications such as Word and PowerPoint.
 Students practice keyboarding and learn general computer operations.

-Spanish- Students in first through fourth grades use Santillana’s Nuevo Bravo Bravo curriculum and starting in fifth grade, students use Prentice Hall’s Realidades to speak, listen, write, and read in Spanish as well as to learn to appreciate Hispanic culture.
+Spanish- Students in first through fourth grades use Santillana’s Nuevo Bravo Bravo curriculum.
+Starting in fifth grade, students use Prentice Hall’s Realidades.
+All students speak, listen, write, and read in Spanish.

 Physical Education- Fitness is emphasized with age-appropriate activities.
-Students are given basic instruction on lifetime sports, and fine and gross motor skills and coordination skills are practiced.
+Students are given basic instruction in lifetime sports, and fine and gross motor skills and coordination skills are practiced.

 Art- Young artists experiment with media and techniques to create paintings, drawings, sculptures, and multi-media pieces in the manner of the masters.
 Student masterpieces are displayed in our spring Music and Art Fair.

 Music- At SOTL we strive to instill love and appreciation for all types of music.
 Students grow their God-given abilities and talents through vocal and instrumental music.
 Students then share their gifts with others and in praise to our Savior.
-Students sing periodically in worship services, in the Christmas Cantata, and in our spring Music and Art Fair.
+Students sing periodically in worship services, in the Christmas Cantata, in the Good Friday Cantata, and in our spring Music and Art Fair.